runcitadel/compose/README.md

 ## ⚡️ Don't be too reckless

-Umbrel is still in beta development and should not be considered secure.
-[Read our writeup of security tradeoffs](https://github.com/getumbrel/umbrel/blob/master/SECURITY.md) that exist today.
+This project is still in beta development and should not be considered secure.
+[Read our writeup of security tradeoffs](https://github.com/BitcoinNodeCommunity/compose/blob/main/SECURITY.md) that exist today.

 It's recommended that you note down your 24 secret words (seed phrase) with a pen and paper, and secure it safely.
 If you forget your dashboard's password, or in case something goes wrong with your Umbrel, you will need these 24 words to recover your funds in the Bitcoin wallet of your Umbrel.